jameschapman19/SSL-EY/readme.md

 [![downloads](https://img.shields.io/badge/Arxiv-2310.01012-red?logo=arxiv&logoColor=red)](https://pypi.org/project/fusilli/)

 </div>
+SSL-EY (Self-Supervised Learning with an Eckhart-Young characterization) is a novel approach to self-supervised learning in AI based on Canonical Correlation Analysis.

-This repository hosts the official PyTorch implementation of SSL-EY (Self-Supervised Learning with an Eckhart-Young characterization), as detailed in
+This repository hosts the official PyTorch implementation of SSL-EY (Self-Supervised Learning with an Eckhart-Young characterization), featuring a simplified design inspired by the [VICReg](https://github.com/facebookresearch/vicreg/blob/main/README.md) repository.

+The work is featured in:

 - [CCA with Shared Weights for Self-Supervised Learning](https://openreview.net/forum?id=7rYseRZ7Z3), presented at [NeurIPS 2023 Workshop: Self-Supervised Learning - Theory and Practice](https://neurips.cc/virtual/2023/80864)
 - [Efficient Algorithms for the CCA Family: Unconstrained Objectives with Unbiased Gradients](https://arxiv.org/abs/2310.01012)